akifpathan/healthcare/README.md

 - Deploy the smart contracts on Etherium or Polygon network and copy the contract address

-- Create a `.env` file in project root like the following and put your admin and contract addresses
+- Create a `.env` file in project root like the following and put your admin and contract addresses (without quotes)

 ```env
 ADMIN_ADDRESS=<here>